lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Alters or queries information about the actor's body, based on sub-function
+Returns: (varies): Alters or queries information about the actor's body, based on sub-function

 **Parameters**